Skip to Content

 Food barrel registration is closed.

-If you were unable to register for a collection bin, non-perishable food donations can still be brought to Saskatoon Co-op Food Store on 8th on March 27 between 6am and 6pm.
+to Saskatoon Co-op Food Store on 8th on April 16 between 6am and 6pm.

-2. Drop off your non-perishable food items
+2. Drop off non-perishable food items

-Thursday, April 10 | 8am to 6pm
+Thursday, April 16 | 8am – 6pm

 at Saskatoon Co-op Food Store on 8th